- What information are you sharing when you use social networks?

 - A social network may have agreements with certain websites and applications that allow them access to public information of all users of the social network.

-The Fair Credit Reporting Act (FCRA) is a law that not only regulates credit reports but also sets national standards for employment screening and background checks.
-It sets limits on what information employers can get from background checks and how they can use that information (see PRC’s Guide, ).
+The Fair Credit Reporting Act (FCRA) sets limits on what information employers can get from background checks and how they can use that information.
 However, the FCRA only applies to employers using third-party screening companies.
 Information that an employer gathers independently, including from informal Internet searches, is not covered by the FCRA.

 - Employer policies should not be so sweeping that they prohibit the kinds of activity protected by federal labor law, such as the discussion of wages or working conditions among employees.